jstipe1/CryptoClustering/README.md

   &nbsp; &nbsp; __Step 1__: Scale the data utilizing the StandardScaler()
   &nbsp; &nbsp; __Step 2__: Use the elbow method on the scaled data to find the best value for K
-  nbsp; &nbsp;__Step 3__: Initialize, fit, and predict based on the K-means model, then plot the results
+  &nbsp; &nbsp;__Step 3__: Initialize, fit, and predict based on the K-means model, then plot the results
   &nbsp; &nbsp;__Step 4__: Using the scaled data set perform a PCA and reduce the features to three principal components
   &nbsp; &nbsp;__Step 5__: Use the elbow method on the PCA data to find the best value for K
   &nbsp; &nbsp;__Step 6__: Initialize, fit, and predict based on the K-means model on the PCA data, then plot the results